ninjaknights/CosmeticMenu/README.md

 ![cosmeticmenu](images/cosmeticmenu.png)

 # CosmeticMenu
-Fun and Easy-to-Use Cosmetic plugin with gadgets, particles, trails, suits, hats and morphs.
+Fun and Easy-to-Use Cosmetic plugin with gadgets, particles, trails, suits and hats.
 A Easy config and tons of permissions.

 Our Discord: https://discord.gg/PsMYb6Q

-## Plugins Required
- - MorphX

 ## Permissions